NationalSecurityAgency/emissary/DEVELOPING.md

 mvn clean test -Dtest=ServerCommandTest -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8000 -Xnoagent -Djava.compiler=NONE"
 ```

-### Potential Speed-up

-The above commands all have 'clean' in the command.
-It is safest to do that.
-But it is
-possible to omit the 'clean' and maven will then only compile files that have changed.
-This can
-speed up things, but for Emissary it is unlikely to speed up much.

 ## Running Emissary

 There is one bash script in Emissary that runs everything.
 It is in the top level Emissary directory.